Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 The hydraulic tubing must be routed behind and between the intermediate heat exchange bundles such that in an earthquake the fuel assembly can move horizontally with respect to the sodium pool walls at least 0.5 m in any direction without the hydraulic lines sustaining any physical damage.
 This hydraulic tubing should be routed through conduits for physical protection where it crosses over the pool deck.

 The hydraulic fluid withdrawal control valves should be normally open and the insertion contrl valves should be normally closed so as to default to the withdrawn position on loss of station power.
-These valves exist in a 460 degrees C environment and are argon pressure operatred.
-The argon control pressure is turned on by normally closed solenoid valves which open when energized and which are located outside the sodium pool space.
-The argon control pressure lines can be teflon to provide a thermal break.
+These valves exist in a 500 degrees C environment and are operated by oil cooled electromagnets.
+The electromagnets are thermally isolaed using teflon.

 Assume that the hydraulic tubes are evenly spaced around the perimeter of the sodium pool.
 Then the average tube to tube center to center distance is: